RRemelgado/iDiv/README.md

 <item>Downloads TERRA and AQUA data from the <a href="https://ladsweb.modaps.eosdis.nasa.gov/">LAADS DAAC</a> server</item>
 <item>Combines TERRA and AQUA data on a daily basis</item>
 <item>Interpolates data gaps and derives mean LST</item>
 Finnally, a global mosaic is build for each month using all tiles.
+As an example, I derived monthly mean composites for the year of 2017 for continental Europe.
+This data can be accessed <a href="">here</a>.
 </p>

 <figure>